-According to the U.S. Bureau of Labor Statistics, “employment of medical records and health information technicians is expected to increase by 18% through 2016 faster than the average for all occupations.”
+According to the U.S. Bureau of Labor Statistics, “Employment of medical records and health information technicians is expected to increase by 18% through 2016 faster than the average for all occupations.”
 Technology is advancing at a rapid pace and is producing more advanced medical procedures and treatments.
 With these advances comes the need for trained professionals with the knowledge to code, bill, and correctly document the performance of these procedures.
 Trained professionals will be needed to ensure correct coding and documentation of new and established procedures to pass potential audits by federal as well as private insurance payers.

-The program is designed for students who wish to acquire a thorough understanding of the human anatomy, the language used in the medical profession, regulations that govern the practice of medicine, and the knowledge of how to correctly code and bill for services provided.
+The Medical Coding & Billing Certificate is designed for students who wish to acquire a thorough understanding of the human anatomy, the language used in the medical profession, regulations that govern the practice of medicine, and the knowledge of how to correctly code and bill for services provided.
 The program will also prepare students to sit for the national certification exam given by the American Academy of Professional Coders, AAPC.
 Upon successfully passing the exam, candidates will earn the credential, Certified Professional Coder, CPC, or CPCH for the Combined Certificate (183 hours)

 Registration and Tuition: